hpoit/MLN.jl/README.md

 Inputs, in three parts

 1. MLN program
-  * Predicate definitions (constants and variables)
+  * Predicate definitions (constants and variables) (user beliefs)
   * Rule definitions (constants and variables with weights)

 2. Evidence (observed constants and variables)

-3. Query
+3. Query (user questions about the closed or open world)